Bumps and redness on the face, how to get rid of them?

 VI.
 Importance of nutrition for skin health

-1. Beneficial Foods
+1. Beneficial foods

 A diet rich in vitamins, minerals, and essential fatty acids helps maintain healthy skin.
 Fruits, vegetables, fatty fish, nuts, and seeds are essential allies.

-2. Role of Antioxidants
+2. Role of antioxidants

 Antioxidants protect the skin from external aggressions and reduce skin inflammation.
 Supplements rich in vitamin C, coenzyme Q10, and selenium enhance these protective effects.